tijanamladenovska/tijanamladenovska/README.md

 ## Hi there 👋

 - 🔭 Currently diving deeper into Java and building confidence one step at a time
-- 🌱 Learning to navigate Java projects, one step at a time
+- 🌱 Learning to navigate Java projects at my own pace
 - 🤔 On the lookout for smart Java tips to level up my code

 <!--